 Victoria Myers is a New Jersey native who has lived in Florida on and off her whole life until she found her “forever place” in Punta Gorda.
 She resides here with her husband, Damien, and their three children Madelynn, Matthew, and Madison.
 Her family loves their rescued Pit Bulls, chickens, and goats.
 Victoria has worked in the veterinary field for many years and is passionate about patient care.
 In her free time she goes to the beach, kayaks, paddle boards, and fishes with her family.

 Kaylin Raycraft has lived in Florida her entire life and graduated from Charlotte High School after interning at Peace River Veterinary Clinic in 2012.
 She completed her A.S. degree in Veterinary Technology at St. Petersburg College.
-Her pets are a rottweiler and a bull mastiff.
+Kaylin has 3 cats that all love to cause trouble.
 Kaylin is very happy to be working with the clients and their pets here as she has always wanted to work in the veterinary profession.

 From the north: Traveling south on U.S. 41 (also called Cross Street in Punta Gorda), we are just a few blocks over the bridge on the right side between West Olympia Ave. and West Marion Ave.
 The building is light green in color.